Quad-Plex/quads-modest-toolbox/README.md

     - Print global to console

 DONE:
+- ~~Show disabled flags option for pedflags sub~~
+- ~~Write a global updater.lua that allows changing of base globals and has 'Test' buttons under each base global int range~~
 - ~~Create separate submenu entries for the script categories~~
 - ~~action key for the vehicle jump~~
 - ~~add more gun options like water jet gun/fire gun etc~~